 Hardware issues that cause 100% disk

-The most unpleasant reason for Windows 100% disk usage is when something goes wrong with hardware.
+The most unpleasant reason for Windows 100% disk usage is when something goes wrong with the hardware.
 There are many more places where something can get wrong, and fixing it is rarely possible.
-Fortunately, hardware problems are a pretty rare reason for the disk 100% usage.
-If you tried all other troubleshooting methods and they did not give any effects, the problem is likely hidden in hardware.
-The possible hardware sources for 100% disk usage are problems with the connection interface, connection adapters (IDE to SATA, Flash to IDE etc) and the exact disk.
+Fortunately, hardware problems are a pretty rare reason for the disk’s 100% usage.
+If you tried all other troubleshooting methods and they did not have any effect, the problem is likely hidden in the hardware.
+The possible hardware sources for 100% disk usage are problems with the connection interface, connection adapters (IDE to SATA, Flash to IDE, etc. ), and the exact disk.

 Troubleshooting the connection interfaces & adapters

 The connection interfaces and adapters issues are easiest to resolve.
-SATA cables are pretty cheap and widespread, so first it is recommended to purchase a new pair of ones.
-One cable is for power supply, the other – for data transfer.
-It is better to substitute both, in order to eliminate any possible issues.
+SATA cables are pretty cheap and widespread, so first, purchasing a new pair of ones is recommended.
+One cable is for the power supply, and the other – is for data transfer.
+It is better to substitute both to eliminate any possible issues.
 The additional sign of problems with the connection interface is sporadic disconnections of the disk – it may randomly appear and disappear from the list of storage devices.

-If changing the connectors or trying a different slot does not give you a proper effect, and you still see your disk running at 100%, the problem is likely inside of the disk.
+If changing the connectors or trying a different slot does not give you a good effect, and you still see your disk running at 100%, the problem is likely inside of the disk.

 Troubleshooting the disk issues

-Generally, the disk issues are not always related to the malfunctioning.
-Some of the old HDD variants may have such a low read/write speed so the modern programs will easily overload it.
+Generally, disk issues are not always related to malfunctioning.
+Some of the old HDD variants may have such a low read/write speed that modern programs will easily overload it.
 But the probability that you use such an old disk is pretty low.
-A much more common case is when something goes wrong with the exact drive, or with its controller.
-You can only diagnose that the problem is with your disk – fixing it requires special equipment, or maybe even impossible at all.
+A much more common case is when something goes wrong with the exact drive or with its controller.
+You can only diagnose the problem with your disk – fixing it requires special equipment, or maybe even impossible.

-SSD of any kind is harder to troubleshoot since there are no visual signs to recognise the malfunctioning drive.
-The only way to ensure that there is a problem in the exact disk is to plug it into the other computer.
-If it will keep showing you a high disk load – the problem is likely there.
-You can bring it to the service centre, and if the problem is inside the disk controller, you may be saved.
+SSD is harder to troubleshoot since there are no visual signs to recognize the malfunctioning drive.
+The only way to ensure that there is a problem with the exact disk is to plug it into the other computer.
+If it keeps showing you a high disk load – the problem is likely there.
+You can bring it to the service center; you may be saved if the problem is inside the disk controller.
 But fixing the exact storage cells is very difficult and just irrational.
 To ensure that the disk is the source of a problem, you can scan it with disk scanning programs.
-I can recommend you a free program that have a two-decades long reputation – Victoria.
-It will easily uncover the disk wearing, that is impossible to see with your eyes.
+I recommend a free program with a two-decades-long reputation – Victoria.
+It will easily uncover the disk wearing, which is impossible to see with your eyes.